crowdsourcing-class/crowdsourcing-class.github.io/pa1.md

 ###1.
 The basics: variables and data structures

 Python has your basic variable types: strings, ints, floats.
-Unlike Java and many other languages, variables are not typed.
+Unlike Java and many other languages, variables are not type-checked.
 You simply declare a variable by assigning a value to it.
 Later, you can reassign a different type to that same variable and Python couldn't care less.

 Open up the python interpreter and play with variable assignment and reassignment: